What do we mean by “Brexit”?

 If, as a result of unavoidable and extraordinary circumstances linked to Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund in line with our booking conditions.
 However, the law does not entitle you or anyone else in your booking party to seek any further compensation from us, although you should check to see if your travel insurance policy enables you to make a claim.

 If we and our suppliers are still able to provide your holiday, it will go ahead as planned and you will be entitled to cancel your holiday in line with our usual terms and conditions.

 Will the cost of my holiday increase as a result of Brexit?

-Will I need a visa to travel to France or elsewhere in the EU after Brexit?
+Do I need a visa to travel to France or elsewhere in the EU after Brexit?

-Will I need to renew my passport?
+Do I need to renew my passport?

 When travelling in the EU and beyond, it is important you take out travel insurance and check that it If you have purchased travel insurance please check with your provider.